SublimeText/LaTeXTools/README.markdown

 ## Installation (OS X)

-To avoid confusion, and given its lack of support for Windows at present, LyTeXTools has not been submitted to [Will Bond’s] [Package Control].
+To avoid confusion, and given its lack of support for Windows at present, LyTeXTools has not been submitted to [Will Bond’s](http://wbond.net) [Package Control](http://wbond.net/sublime_packages/package_control).
 You may install the package manually by cloning (or copying the unzipped contents of) this repository into your `./Packages` folder:

 	git clone https://github.com/yrammos/LyTeXTools.git

-New users unfamiliar with Marciano Siniscalchi’s LaTeXTools are advised to read his detailed and lucid [documentation].
+New users unfamiliar with Marciano Siniscalchi’s LaTeXTools are advised to read his detailed and lucid [documentation](http://github.com/SublimeText/LaTeXTools#requirements-and-setup).
 The following notes only address the differences between the two packages.

 ## Settings specific to the LyTeXTools fork